 b) Category and spend based approval controls

-If you already have a set budget for projects or for general operating expense categories like office supplies, you can use your procure to pay process to ensure cost control.
+If you already have a set budget for projects or general operating expense categories like office supplies, you can use your procure-to-pay process to ensure cost control.

-By ensuring that budgets are part of your procure to pay process, you can ensure that spend is within the allocated budget.
+By ensuring that budgets are part of your procure-to-pay process, you can ensure spending is within the allocated budget.

-From there you can control the overspending scenarios by requiring approvals to extend the budget.
+From there, you can control the overspending scenarios by requiring finance team approvals to extend the budget.

-This can automatically be done by purchasing systems, whereby you can build automated controls on what should happen if the purchase is going to exceed the allocated budget.
+This can automatically be done by purchasing systems, whereby you can build automated controls on what should happen if the purchase exceeds the allocated budget.

 Another way to control cost is to ensure that purchase requests are approved by the right person before the PO (Purchase Order) is sent to the supplier.

 Michael from the accounting department is looking to purchase a subscription to a new BI tool.
-He liked the price and create a purchase requisition.
+He finds a vendor and creates a purchase requisition.

-Now if this request is routed to an IT manager for approval, IT manager might have some spare licenses and can fulfill the request without any additional spend for the company,
+If this request is routed to an IT manager for approval, the IT manager might have some spare licenses and can fulfill the request without any additional Spend for the Company.

-Additionally, for large spend, you can ensure that purchase request is authorized by senior management.
-That affords the opportunity for further review and analysis.
+Additionally, for large spending, you can ensure that purchase request is authorized by senior management.
+That allows further review and analysis.

-The goal with category and amount based approvals is to have a review process to ensure that the spend is really required.
+The goal with category and amount-based approvals is to have a review process to ensure that the Spend is required.

-Companies loose lot of money every year on automated renewals of the product or services which are not required anymore.
+Companies lose a lot of money every year on automated renewals of the product or services, which are not required anymore.

-The simple reason for that is that companies don’t have a central place to store and track contracts.
+The simple reason is that companies don’t have a central place to store and track contracts.

-Or even if there is a central place to store contracts, there is no way to identify which contracts are required to be auto-renewed.
+Or, even if there is a central place to store contracts, there is no way to identify which contracts must be auto-renewed.

-This can be easily solved by keeping a tracker of all the contracts including their expiration dates and then a monthly review to ensure that you are top of your renewal cycles.
+This can be easily solved by keeping track of all the contracts, including their expiration dates, and then a monthly review to ensure that you are at the top of your renewal cycles.

-Improving the procure to pay process can lead to an improved user experience but can also lead to overall productivity improvement for your procurement and accounts payables team.
+Improving the procure-to-pay process can improve user experience and overall productivity improvement for your procurement and accounts payables team.

-So how to do you quantify the savings due to a streamlined process?
+So how do you quantify the savings due to a streamlined process?

-Let’s look at two important factors which impact the cost of the purchase order.
+Let’s look at two critical factors that impact the cost of the purchase order.

 Do you know how much does it cost to process a purchase order?